Guide

 +

-No. Free checks typically return only basic chassis information without the grade, mileage fraud indicators, damage diagram or photos that actually protect you.
-A buyer who believes they have verified a car based on incomplete free data is in a worse position than one who knows they have not verified — they may make a purchase decision based on false information.
+No. Free checks typically return only basic chassis information — make, model, year — without the grade, mileage fraud indicators, damage diagram or photos that actually protect you.
+A buyer who believes they have verified based on incomplete free data is in a more dangerous position than one who knows they have not verified — they may commit based on false confidence.

 Can I trust a dealer who shows me their own auction sheet?